Any borrower considering a student loan forgiveness program needs to know what a public service loan forgiveness calculator is.

 How the Public Service Loan Forgiveness Calculator Works

 Ensure that you have this information with you before using it.
-This includes:

 - Federal Student Loan Balance (your Federal Direct Loan)